 Including TOD from the start

 Opportunities for successful TOD are among the key issues evaluated as Sound Transit works with city and community partners to plan station and route locations for new light rail lines.

 With collaboration from community stakeholders, private and non-profit developers and partner agencies, Sound Transit's TOD team works to set up TOD outcomes from the earliest days of transit project planning by evaluating development potential of alternative alignments and station locations, and then cultivating specific opportunities through the design phase.

 As light rail construction concludes, the Sound Transit TOD team works to convert surplus land in the station areas to high-quality development in accordance with its surplus property policy.

-So far, over 1,300 housing units have been built or are planned for Sound Transit surplus property, with over 80 percent of them affordable to those earning 80 percent of area median income or below.
+So far, over 2,100 housing units have been built or are planned for Sound Transit surplus property, most of them affordable to those earning 80 percent of area median income or below.

 Revolving loan fund to promote affordable housing